Nimstein/Nimstein/README.md

   <li><a href="https://nbviewer.org/github/Nimstein/portfolio/blob/main/project_notebooks/3-business_analytics/3-business_analytics.ipynb">Business Analytics</a>&emsp;&emsp;|&emsp;&emsp;<a href="/project_notebooks/3-business_analytics/3-business_analytics.zip?raw=True"><b>Or download and run locally</b></a><br>
  In this project we perform a cohort analysis on a ticket selling business data and calculate various business metrics such as LTV, CAC, ROI, and ROMI.<br>
   This will help us determine the success of the business as well as investigate which marketing campaign is producing the best return on investment and which ones we should immediately drop.</li>
+ <li><a href= "https://nbviewer.org/github/Nimstein/portfolio/blob/234eaf46a1efe70e475eb7ce85e311481ceab0fb/project_notebooks/8-evaluation-of-faulty-ab-test/8-evaluation-of-faulty-ab-test.ipynb">Evaluation of a Faulty AB Test</a>&emsp;&emsp;|&emsp;&emsp;<a href="project_notebooks/8-evaluation-of-faulty-ab-test/8-evaluation-of-faulty-ab-test.zip?raw=True">Or download and run locally</a><br>
+ In this project we perform an evaluation on two AB tests that were done under less than optimal conditions.<br>
+  As such, in order to make sense of them, we employ rigorous EDA to determine if the tests are viable, and CR funnel analysis combined with statistical testing to determine if the results are meaningful.</li>
 </ul>

 ## You can find my full student portfolio here in my [![Linkedin Badge](https://img.shields.io/badge/-Portfolio-181717?logo=github&logoColor=white&style=flat&link=https://www.github.com/Nimstein/Portfolio)](https://www.github.com/Nimstein/Portfolio)